Wonder why you’d need technical specifications and what the benefits would be? For a start let’s figure out the definition itself.

-- It saves money as it reduces the amount of time discussing the details of the project and the vision of a customer.
+- It saves money as it reduces the amount of time discussing the project’s details and the customer’s vision.

 That’s why by making your requirements clear there’s no room for confusion or doubt which can only make for a more efficient and effective process.

-- Product Owner/Project Manager spends a lot more time discussing features with a customer.
+- The Product Owner/Project Manager spends a lot more time discussing features with a customer.

 - The development team will always distract the Product Owner/Project Manager to consult how features or any other details should work.